 Students registering for courses for a semester or summer session may drop or add courses through the first week of classes in a semester or the first two days of a summer session.
 See the Schedule of Classes or the Summer Sessions Bulletin for dates of drop/add periods.
 During this period, a student may drop one or more but not all scheduled courses without penalty.
 Courses that are dropped do not appear on the student's transcript and fees paid are refunded according to the refund schedule printed in the Schedule of Classes, depending on the student's remaining hours.
-A student who wishes to withdraw from all courses during the drop/add period must process an unrestricted withdrawal.
+A student who wishes to withdraw from all courses during the drop/add period must process complete withdrawal from the university.

-Unrestricted Course Withdrawal
+Course Withdrawal

-During the first four weeks of a semester or the first six days of a summer session, a student may withdraw from any course with a mark of "W." See the Schedule of Classes or the Summer Sessions Bulletin for dates of the unrestricted withdrawal period.
+During the second week through the 10th week of a semester or the third day through the third week of a summer session or at the midpoint of the term for winter and flexibly scheduled sessions, a student may withdraw from any course with a mark of "W." See the Schedule of Classes or the Summer Sessions Bulletin for dates of the withdrawal period.